 “I told you not to take up with that nigga Ricky, but did you listen?
 No, hell no, you had to move into that shit-hole duplex he shared with his sister.”

-He just threw back his head and laughed and said she was worth every damn carat and if he’d had any sense at all he wouldn’t had fucked her sister.
-Suddenly it occurred to me how little I knew of Harlan; he never mentioned a wife, never mentioned children and always changed the subject.
+He threw back his head and laughed, said she was worth every damn carat, and if he’d had any sense at all he wouldn’t had fucked her sister.
+Suddenly it occurred to me how little I knew him.

-The watermelons grow on a tall dune that climbs out of an indenture in the ridge south of the Schoona River, the “hill”, nd a deep depression of red, clay-ey sand with an ever-weeping spring.
 We’d been on the road a long time, and I was just flat-out tired from the long drive up from Jackson, tired of the road and impatient with Harlan, who seemed alternately fidgety and distant.
-I just wanted to get there, get the ‘Zepp and go.
+I just wanted to get there, get the Zepp, and get the hell out.

-The sun, lowering towards the rim of the world, shone in random rays over a stark country sculpted by loggers and downpours.
-The road turned round and around, looping over the hills, plunging down the hollows, following the design of some sweaty, half-drunk supervisor to no rational destination whatsoever.
+The sun danced on the rim of the world and shone in random rays over a country sculpted by loggers and downpours.
+The road looped over hills, plunged down hollows, and turn-rowed bottom-land crops, following the design of some sweaty, half-drunk supervisor to no rational destination whatsoever.

 “That’s Royce,” Harlan said.
 “Let’s go on up to the house.”

-The house was a solid dogtrot overlooking the broad Loosa-Schoona bottom.
-The original structure, which dated from the 1890s, had been refitted with a wrap-around porch sheltering high windows that framed dangling melded Mardi Gras bead disks, swinging strings, mandalas and figurines of colored glass.
-Each line, angle and corner of every room of the house, glowed in turn with ruby, topaz, purple, aquamarine and a hundred dozen colors in between, refracting light into blades, spears, and arrows.
-The brilliance brought tears to my eyes.
+The house was a solid dogtrot overlooking the broad Loosa-Schoona bottom with a wrap-around porch sheltering high windows that framed dangling melded Mardi Gras bead disks, swinging strings, mandalas and figurines of colored glass.
+Each line, angle and corner of every room of the house, glowed in turn with ruby, topaz, purple, aquamarine, and a hundred dozen colors in between, bending light into blades, spears, and arrows.

 As we stood in the foyer, Royce came in.
 “Hey, daddy,” he said.